-Are you an independent contractor, that is, do you provide services to one or more businesses each year, as a non-employee?
-If you receive over $600 in a year from an individual or business, the payer must provide you with a 1099-MISC form to verify your income to the IRS.
-Before preparing the 1099-MISC form, you must give your payer a valid taxpayer identification number.
+Are you an independent contractor?
+That is, do you provide services to one or more businesses each year as a non-employee?
+If you receive over $600 in a year from an individual or business, the payer must provide you with a Form 1099-NEC (known as a Form 1099-MISC, before 2020) to verify your income to the IRS.
+Before preparing Form 1099-MISC, you must give your payer a valid taxpayer identification number.
 The form used for this information is a Form W-9.

-Form W-9 is a tax document that must be signed by independent contractors, to provide a taxpayer ID number (Social Security Number or Employer ID).
-If the employer doesn't have a taxpayer ID, or if the taxpayer ID is incorrect, the independent contractor must have federal income taxes withheld (it's called "backup withholding").
-Here are some of the most important points from his article, with my comments.
+Form W-9 is a tax document that must be signed by independent contractors to provide a taxpayer ID number (Social Security Number or Employer ID).
+If the employer doesn't have a taxpayer ID, or if the taxpayer ID is incorrect, the independent contractor must have federal income taxes withheld, known as "backup withholding."

-Because the Form W-9 is asking for your name, address, and Social Security or Employer Identification number, you should exercise caution in giving out that information.
-Be sure that you know who is asking you to fill out the form, and why, and how your tax information will be used.
+Because the Form W-9 is asking for your name, address, and Social Security or business Employer Identification Number, you should exercise caution in giving out that information.
+Be sure that you know who is asking you to fill out the form—and why—and how your tax information will be used.

-The W-9 form requires you to include information on your business type.
+Form W-9 requires you to include information on your business type.

-The IRS has simplified the W-9 form (somewhat).
-To complete the new W-9 form, follow these steps:
+The IRS has somewhat simplified Form W-9.
+To complete the new W-9, follow these steps:

 - Make sure you are entering your taxpayer ID correctly and that you are entering the correct taxpayer ID.
 This is the main purpose of the form, to verify this information.
-The questions come when your business is an LLC.
+The questions may come when your business is an LLC.
 A single-member LLC files federal income tax returns as a sole proprietor, and multiple-member LLC files as a partnership.
-This article has more information about which taxpayer ID to use.

 - You will be asked if you are subject to backup withholding.
-Most people are not, but if you have questions,, see this article about backup withholding.
+Most people are not, but if you have questions, you should learn about backup withholding.

-- You will be asked if you are subject to reporting foreign assets.
+- You will be asked if you are subject to reporting foreign assets (called FATCA reporting).
 Unless you have assets in a foreign country, this section won't apply to you.